Poikilos/anewcommit/readme.md

   - Choose "pre-process" to make a copy of the next version with the change.
 - The "Mark" date features only use the directories specified using "use" statements if any "use" statement exists on the source(s) being marked.
+- Any post-processing statement before the first source indicates that the statement should be global (applied to every version).

 ## Planned Features
 - Split into "subprojects" and commit to separate repositories where